awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-windows-ami-cli.md

 Before you begin working with runbooks, [configure roles for Automation](automation-permissions.md) to add an `iam:PassRole` policy that references the ARN of the instance profile you want to grant access to\.
 Optionally, configure Amazon EventBridge for Automation, a capability of AWS Systems Manager\.
 For more information, see [Setting up Automation](automation-setup.md)\.
 This walkthrough also requires that you specify the name of an AWS Identity and Access Management \(IAM\) instance profile\.
 For more information about creating an IAM instance profile, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.

 **Note**
 Updates to AWS Systems Manager SSM Agent are typically rolled out to different regions at different times\.
-When you customize or update an AMI, use only source AMIs published for the region that you are working in\.
-This will ensure that you are working with the latest SSM Agent released for that region and avoid compatibility issues\.
+When you customize or update an AMI, use only source AMIs published for the region that you're working in\.
+This will ensure that you're working with the latest SSM Agent released for that region and avoid compatibility issues\.

 The `AWS-UpdateWindowsAmi` runbook accepts the following input parameters\.